Day 1—Psycho II (1983)

 Day 26—Goodnight Mommy (2014)

 Suspicion and paranoia are a good base for any horror film.
 Throw seemingly innocent children into the mix and things start to get interesting.
 Goodnight Mommy focuses on twins Lukas and Elias, who are welcoming their mother back home as she is recovering from facial surgery.
 Welcome is probably the wrong word to use as in the twin’s eyes, an imposter is hiding under the bandages.
 The viewer is placed in the same scenario as we try to work out whether Lukas and Elias are succumbing to extreme paranoia or if something more ominous is actually going on.
-A once-loving mother is certainly displaying some erratic behaviour and something feels that little bit off.
+A once-loving mother is certainly displaying some erratic behavior and something feels that little bit off.
 The storytelling is deliberately vague and for the duration we are trying to decide who to root for.
 This wouldn’t work if it wasn’t for the performances of real-life twins Lukas and Elias Schwarz.
 Both are able to portray childlike innocence with a subtle steak of darkness lurking in the background to tremendous effect.

 As the story progresses the suspicion turns to animosity and snowballs drastically.
 There are a number of reveals (some more obvious than others) and as the film concludes there is plenty left to think about.
 The pacing is slow, the tension is high and even though some of the more torturous scenes can be a little hard to watch, the final act is not to be missed.
 In terms of psychological horror, Goodnight Mommy ticks all the boxes.